hns/hns.github.com/_posts/2010-07-02-versatility.md

 Previously (with JSGI 0.2), `Request` was an actual constructor that returned a wrapper around the JSGI request object.
-Since we switched to JSGI 0.3, it just enhances the existing JSGI request, which explains its potentially confusing naming and usage.
+Since we switched to JSGI 0.3, it just enhances the existing JSGI request.

 [ringo/webapp/request]: http://ringojs.org/api/master/ringo/webapp/request

-I hope you enjoyed this installment on Ringo web serving.
+I hope you enjoyed this introduction to web serving with Ringo.
 If you did consider subscribing to the [news feed](/atom.xml) for future updates!